rootstrap/blog/content/Rails N + 2 queries - Bruno Vezoli.md

 irb> all_comments = posts.map { |p| p.comments }
 ```

-Which generates the following queries, where we can clearly see an N + 1 query since it needs to fetch comments for each
+Which generates the following queries, where we can clearly see the N + 1 query problem: Rails is doing one query
-post:
+to retrieve the posts and N additional queries to retrieve the comments, where N is the number of posts.

 ```
 Post Load (0.5ms)  SELECT  "posts".* FROM "posts"